rivten/rivten.github.io/_posts/2016-11-05-surface_simplification.md

 This is the main operation that will be performed by the algorithm in the course of the processing.
 There is, however, several issues raised by this operator concerning the topology of the resulting mesh that I will not discuss here[^3].

 Now that we have this basic operation in our hand, we are one step closer to the result we are looking for.
-But there are still some holes to be filled : to which pair do we apply this operator to ? and how to found which optimal resulting vertex $\bar{v}$ to use ?
+But there are still some holes to be filled : to which pair do we apply this operator to ? and how to find which optimal resulting vertex $\bar{v}$ to use ?

 # Selecting vertex pairs